John and I talk about Press Releases for Aviation.

 Narrator: You’re listening to aviation marketing hangar flying.
 The community for the best sales and marketing professionals in the aviation industry.
 You can’t learn to fly just from a book, you learn from other pilots who know the tools, the skills, and the territory.
 Your hosts John and Paula Williams are your sales and marketing test pilots.

 They take the risks for you, and shares strategies, relevant examples, hacks and how tos.
 Be sure to subscribe on iTunes so you won’t miss a thing.

 Paula Williams: Welcome to Aviation Marketing Hangar Flying, Episode number 73.
-Today we’re going to be talking about press releases in the aviation industry.
+Today we’re going to be talking about press releases and aviation PR.

 So I’m Paula Williams.